MC-Hár: History

 The band was founded by rappers Spark Buzz N (a.k.a.
 Niels Uni Dam) and MC-Allah (a.k.a.
 Allan Mortensen).
 Over the years they have been the frontmen of the band, while the line-ups have changed.
 MC-Allah left the band in 2003 just a week before the band were scheduled to play in the final of the big bi-annual Faroese band contest Prix Føroyar.
 The reason for leaving the band he founded was, that he didn't feel like it anymore.

 Niels Uni Dam remains in the band, and singer Rókur Jákupsson Jakobsen, who joined the band in 2000, has taken a more central role, replacing MC-Allah as co-frontman with Niels Uni Dam.
-Rókur Jakobsen was voted Best Faroese Male Singer 2006 at the Planet Awards ceremony in January 2007 and faroese singer songwriter of the year in 2005.
-He has a successful solo career, as well as in bands like Diatribes, Lokum, Tangz and currently also All That Rain.
+Rókur Jakobsen was voted Best Faroese Male Singer 2006 at the Planet Awards ceremony in January 2007 and Faroese singer songwriter of the year in 2005.
+He has a successful solo career, as well as in bands like Diatribes, Lokum, Tangz, All That Rain and currently also the vocal group Bollarnir.